-- Undo and remove the 5 screws securing the venturi to the gas valve and fan - Remove the venturi completely and if you can, do not disturb the cork gasket if it is stuck to one of the two metal surfaces (this will be helpful during re-assembly) - Check the size of the LPG orifice is correct (refer to table overleaf) and fit the orifice into the rubber seal that is located in the outlet of the gas valve (see illustrations below)
+- Undo and remove all 5 screws securing the venturi to the gas valve and fan - Remove the venturi completely.
+If possible, do not disturb the cork gasket if it is stuck to one of the two metal surfaces (this will be helpful during re-assembly) - Check the size of the LPG orifice is correct (refer to table overleaf) and fit the orifice into the rubber seal that is located in the outlet of the gas valve (see illustrations below)

-- Before re-assembly examine the condition of the cork gasket and replace if it is damaged - Re-assemble the venturi between the fan and gas valve and secure onto the fan using the 2 screws
+- Before re-assembly examine the condition of the cork gasket and replace if it is damaged. - Position the into place between the fan and gas valve.
+If the cork gasket is free moving, place a screw through the venturi to hold it in place when fitting to the fan (see illustration below)